webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 ==Applying eyeliner==

-Even after lightening the color of the stroke, the eyelashes appear way too crisp and detailed compared to the eyeball, and could be softened up a bit.
+Even after lightening the color of the stroke, the eyelashes appear way too crisp and thin compared to the eyeball, and could be softened and thickened up a bit.
 SVG ''filters'' provide many image processing tools that you can mix and match to produce such special visual effects.

 Add a '''filter''' element to the '''defs''' region.
 It serves as a wrapper for various ''filter effect'' components, which by default are applied in sequence.
-In this case, the '''feGaussianBlur''' effect scatters the pixels around randomly, and '''feComponentTransfer''' darkens the result:
+In this case, the '''feGaussianBlur''' effect scatters the pixels around randomly (a bit more vertically than horizontally), and '''feComponentTransfer''' darkens the result:

 <syntaxhighlight lang="xml">
 <filter